Arsh-pixel-cmd/Tic-Tac-Toe/README.md

 # ❌⭕ Tic Tac Toe Game 🎮
 A fun, interactive, and modern take on the classic Tic Tac Toe game built with **HTML**, **CSS**, and **JavaScript**.
-Designed with animation, dark mode, sound effects, and score tracking, this game is an excellent showcase of frontend development, UI/UX design, and basic AI logic.
+Designed with animation,  this game is an excellent showcase of frontend development and UI/UX design.

 ---